chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-12-Build-and-Manage-APIs-with-Apigee-Challenge-Lab.md

 1. In the page of **API Proxies** > **Verification-API-v1**, click the **Develop** tab in the top right.
 2. To add a policy to your proxy, click on **Proxy Endpoints** → **PreFlow** in the Navigator tab, then in the Response pipeline, click **+ Step** to add a step.

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task1-apigee-proxy-develop-init" ext="png" width="1920" height="1080" class="ml-li" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task1-apigee-proxy-develop-init.png" width="1920" height="1080" class="ml-li" %}

 {:start="3"}
 3. Select **Assign Message** from the left menu, then click **Add**.

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task1-apigee-proxy-add-assign-message" ext="png" width="763" height="546" class="ml-li" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task1-apigee-proxy-add-assign-message.png" width="763" height="546" class="ml-li" %}

 {:start="4"}
 4. Modify Policy Assign Message-1: